-The training schedule has been put together by students studying the BSc Personal Training course at the University of Wales Trinity Saint David and it has been developed to ensure anyone can take part with just your own bodyweight and things you can find around the house.
+The training schedule has been put together by students studying the BSc Personal Training course at the University of Wales Trinity Saint David.
+It has been developed to ensure anyone can take part with just your own bodyweight and everyday items.

 If you want a more detailed explanation of the theory behind the plan, head to week one.

-When taking part in this plan, it is also worth remembering that what you find below is simply a guide, so if you need to alter it to work with your own personal lifestyle requirements, that is not a problem.
-So, without further ado, here is all the information you will need to complete week 10 of the Three Peaks Challenge training plan.
+When taking part in this plan, it is also worth remembering that what you find below is simply a guide, so you can alter it to work with your own personal lifestyle requirements.
+Without further ado, here is all the information you will need to complete week 10 of the Three Peaks Challenge training plan.

 How to perform the bodyweight circuit